kjannath/Proj-1/README.md

   a.output(); //this should display a's value: 1234567890123

   ds:BigInt r;
-  BigInt::add (a, b, r);
+  ds::BigInt::add (a, b, r);

   r.output ();  //This should display 1236135780246

   ds:BigInt r2;
-  BigInt::substract (a,b,r2);
+  ds::BigInt::subtract (a,b,r2);

   r2.output (); //This should display 123000000000
 ```

 ## Submission

-Submit your **BigInt.h**, **BigInt.cpp** file at the following link by xxxxx midnight (11:59pm).
+Submit your **BigInt.h**, **BigInt.cpp** file at the following link by March 8th, Friday, midnight (11:59pm).

 [Project1 submission link](https://storm.cis.fordham.edu:8443/web/project/1764)
-The autograder compiles and tests your programs using

-some testcases that are different from those in **main.cpp**.
+The autograder compiles and tests your programs using some testcases that are different from those in **main.cpp**.
 If your program fails some testcases, go back to review your code, and test your member functions
 with different inputs.